What is NoSQL?

 The bottom line

 Each database has its merits, but when considering SQL vs. NoSQL, it’s important to remember a few key points.
-These include that SQL is relational while NoSQL is non-relational, and SQL databases generally scale vertically, while NoSQL falls into four different types of structures.
-When selecting from the NoSQL options, consider that MongoDB is an advanced database capable of handling dynamic schema and big data.
+These include SQL being relational while NoSQL is non-relational, SQL databases generally scaling vertically, and NoSQL falling into four types of structures.
+When selecting from the NoSQL options, consider MongoDB an advanced database capable of handling dynamic schema and big data.

 Subscribe to our blog